mmahsereci/webpage/pages/gallery.md

 ---
 layout: page
-title: Gallery
+title: ML Gallery
-subtitle: From the pexels folder
+subtitle: And some classic paintings
 permalink: /gallery/
-gallery_path: "assets/img/pexels"
+gallery_path_1: "assets/img/ml_art/gallery_1"
+gallery_path_2: "assets/img/ml_art/gallery_2"
 tags: [Page]
 ---

-This is a photo gallery made from the static files in the `assets/img/pexels` folder.
-I wanted to create automatically a simple gallery from a folder without having to create a markdown page as you would for the portfolio.
+This is a photo gallery made of plots related to my blog posts on machine learning and statistics.
+There are also some classic paintings in between (all public domain).
+This gallery may grow with more blog posts.

+{% include gallery.html gallery_path=page.gallery_path_1 %}

-{% include gallery.html gallery_path=page.gallery_path %}
+{% include gallery.html gallery_path=page.gallery_path_2 %}